hpc-bigdata-fosdem25/hpc-bigdata-fosdem25.github.io/_posts/2022-02-03-submissions.md

 - Links to code / slides / material for the talk (optional)
 - Links to previous talks by the speaker

-Our intention is to have a full day of talks of about 20 minutes each, with an additional 5-10 minutes for questions by attendees.
+Our intention is to have a series of talks of about 20 minutes each, with an additional 5-10 minutes for questions by attendees.

 We would also like to note: